edgio-docs/edgio-docs/src/guides/v7/experimentation/cross_environment_traffic_splitting.md

     <Callout type="info">

       Traffic will be routed to another environment after it has been processed by the source environment's rules.
 If this behavior impacts the results of your experiment, then you should use a dedicated routing environment that only contains rules that are applicable for all traffic.

+      If you are using {{ PRODUCT }} {{ PRODUCT_PLATFORM }}, Edge Functions, or Cloud Functions, then you may only use a dedicated routing environment instead of a shared environment.
+Using a shared environment with these capabilities may result in `404 Not Found` responses.

     </Callout>